Liddle-led Bulldogs aim to take next step

 The Bulldogs open the season Friday night at Washington, a game added to the schedule just last week.
 For much of the last month, Bettendorf thought it might not have an opponent until Week 3.

-“We couldn’t find anybody to play,” Wiley said.
+“We couldn’t find anybody,” Wiley said.
 “We contacted 25 to 30 schools and nobody would play us.

 “We were willing to go anywhere or play anybody, so we’re pleased with (Washington).
+We’re going to have to play.
 This is a playoff team from last year that has a lot of guys back.”

 Like about every other school, Wiley admits his program is further behind with a limited offseason.
 Liddle believes with some growth on offense, the Bulldogs can be a factor again come late October and November.